galaxyproject/galaxy-hub/src/support/compressed-fastq/index.md

 **TIP** Using *non-fastqsanger* scaled quality values will cause scientific problems with tools that expected fastqsanger formatted input. *Even if the tool does not fail*.
 Get the format right from the start to avoid problems.
 Incorrect format is still one of the most common reasons for tool errors or unexpected results (within Galaxy or not).

 * [How to format fastq data for tools that require .fastqsanger format?](https://galaxyproject.org/support/fastqsanger/)
-* Example - What tool errors can look like when there is a datatype assignment problem: https://github.com/galaxyproject/galaxy/issues/3511

 ### Best practises for loading fastq data into Galaxy